+86-18806502077

 Load Limited by Standard Inner Ring Wall Thickness

 When a coupling is pressed over a standard bearing inner ring, the ring wall must remain thin enough to accommodate the coupling bore while retaining adequate structural stiffness.
-This constrains the maximum rolling element diameter and the achievable load rating — forcing engineers to either accept reduced load capacity or step up to a larger bearing series that requires housing and shaft redesign.
+This constrains the maximum rolling element diameter and the achievable load rating, forcing engineers to either accept reduced load capacity or step up to a larger bearing series that requires housing and shaft redesign.

-Without the press-fit constraint of a separate coupling, we are free to design the inner ring wall to the optimal thickness for the application — and to select larger rolling elements accordingly.
+Without the press-fit constraint of a separate coupling, we are free to design the inner ring wall to the optimal thickness for the application and select larger rolling elements accordingly.
 This yields a ≥30% increase in dynamic load rating within the same bore-and-outside-diameter envelope, directly supporting higher transmitted torques and longer bearing service intervals.

-Key Applications
+Applications

 Industrial Automation